jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 Size Distribution
 ====================

-There are three methods to computer a size distribution from the measured SAS data:
+This tool includes three methods to computer a size distribution from the measured SAS data:

 * :ref:`model.maxent`
 * :ref:`model.regularization`